zmahfuz0613/sql-zoo/README.md

 ## INSTRUCTIONS

-- Complete sections 0-3 on SQL Zoo (including the 'harder questions') and paste a copy of each query in the `practice.sql` file
+- Complete sections 0-3 on SQL Zoo and paste a copy of each query in the `practice.sql` file

 - Try section 6 - JOINS (if you don't get them all, that's ok) and paste the answers in `practice.sql`